How mom and dad break the news of a divorce to a 3-year-old must and should be different from that of an 11-year-old.

 How to Nurture the Relationship and Build Strong Bonds?

-A child can experience the loss of one parent when one parent drifts out of the child’s life or when one parent undermines the other parent’s relationship with the child.
+A child can experience the loss of a parent when they drift out of the child’s life or when one undermines the other’s relationship with the child.
 In some instances, it is the child who withholds due to their personality and temperament.